 But, it’s natural that people tend to worry about them most when they think about beds in unfamiliar places!

 Entomologists say that the recent (2023) bedbug panic in Paris reported by the media is more overblown than the problem appears to be on the ground.
 However, rather than panic, it is a good reminder that bedbugs are a perennial problem around the world and that travelers need to be vigilant.

 Here are some precautionary steps you can take to avoid bedbugs the next time you check in to a hotel–and, hopefully, sleep more peacefully:

 1 – Search before you go

-Before you book a room, spend a few minutes checking out whether the hotel has been cited for bedbugs by other travelers.
-Some user review sites like TripAdvisor, Yelp and IgoUgo include such reports.
+Before booking a room, check out whether the hotel has been cited for bedbugs by other travelers.
+Some user review sites like TripAdvisor, Yelp, and Reddit include such reports.

 Yes, user reporting isn’t always accurate but wouldn’t you feel more comfortable staying at a property that isn’t listed?